Powerful Typhoon Gaemi churns toward Taiwan, expected to drench an already soaked China - KESQ

 By Helen Regan, Taylor Ward, Eric Cheung and Isaac Yee, CNN

-Taipei, Taiwan (CNN) — A powerful and rapidly intensifying typhoon is barreling toward Taiwan, disrupting ongoing military drills and prompting authorities to close financial markets, schools and offices.
+Taipei, Taiwan (CNN) — A powerful and rapidly intensifying typhoon is bearing down on Taiwan, disrupting ongoing military drills and prompting authorities to close financial markets, schools and offices.

-Typhoon Gaemi is expected to strengthen into a super typhoon before making landfall on Taiwan’s northeastern coast Wednesday evening.
+Conditions in Taiwan have worsened as Typhoon Gaemi brought heavy rainfall, gusty winds and a dangerous storm surge.
+The storm is expected to strengthen into a super typhoon before making landfall on Taiwan’s northeastern coast Wednesday afternoon.

 It is then forecast to move toward China’s Fujian province on Thursday, bringing more strong winds and downpours to a country already hit hard by weeks of extreme rain and deadly flooding.

-Gaemi is currently the equivalent of a Category 4 hurricane in the Atlantic, with maximum sustained winds of 220 kilometers per hour (140 miles per hour), according to the Joint Typhoon Warning Center (JTWC).
+Gaemi is currently the equivalent of a Category 4 hurricane in the Atlantic, with maximum sustained winds of 230 kph (145 mph), according to the Joint Typhoon Warning Center (JTWC).

-It will land near the epicenter of April’s earthquake in Hualien county.
+It will land along the coast of Yilan county, not far from the epicenter of April’s earthquake in Hualien.
 The 7.4 magnitude quake was the largest Taiwan had seen in 25 years, injuring more than 1,000 people and collapsing buildings.

 Taiwan’s Central Meteorological Agency (CMA) has issued a sea and land typhoon warning for the entire main island as Gaemi’s powerful winds are expected to strengthen further to 240 kph (150 mph).

-Heavy rain hit Taiwan ahead of the storm’s landfall on Wednesday, with the island’s mountainous areas already reporting rainfall approaching 200 millimeters (8 inches).
-Rainfall well over 500 mm (20 inches) is possible for the central mountains of Taiwan, according to the CMA.
+Heavy rain hit Taiwan ahead of the storm’s landfall on Wednesday, with the island’s mountainous areas already reporting rainfall between 275 to 518 mm (10.8 to 20.3 inches).

 Typhoon Gaemi is strengthening in Pacific waters that have been at their warmest temperatures on record.
 Scientists have found that hotter oceans caused by the human-caused climate crisis are leading storms to intensify more rapidly.

-Note: This story has been updated with additional developments.
-CNN’s Simone McCarthy, Brandon Miller, Robert Shackelford, Manveena Suri and Fred He contributed reporting.